jpalardy/jpalardy.github.io/_posts/2018-06-25-surviving-unfamiliar-javascript-projects-dependencies.markdown

 # Searching for packages

-Whenever I encounter a package I'm not familiar with, I check the Github's README to give me an idea what it's used for.
+Whenever I encounter a package I'm not familiar with, I check the Github's README to give me an idea of what it's used for.

 For example, what is [cross-env](https://github.com/kentcdodds/cross-env)?